gatling/gatling/src/sphinx/developing_gatling/development_environment.rst

 Development Environment
 #######################

 As we chose to push Gatling on Github, it is likely that other people will want to see how we did it, and hopefully help us; the aim of this page is to ease the "get-into-developing-gatling" process.
-To know how you can contribute to Gatling, visit :ref:`contributing`.
+To know how you can contribute to Gatling, visit :ref:`contributing <developing_gatling_index>`.

 Software Requirements
 =====================